Jaebjoo/studio/BlobTrigger.md

 https://docs.microsoft.com/en-au/learn/modules/execute-azure-function-with-triggers/8-create-blob-trigger

+You can create a Azure function to automatically trigger when there is an update or change to the Azure Storage Blob Container.
+This can be to send a tweet to other users or link to other code to trigger when an file upload is made.

+You must first create a Azure Function.

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 9.52.23 PM.png "Image")

 ![Image](images\Create a Blob Trigger\Screen Shot 2021-02-15 at 9.52.34 PM.png "Image")